Explication

-Explication (Explikation) is the process of drawing out the meaning of something which is not clearly defined, so as to make explicit what is currently left implicit.
+Explication (Explikation) is the process of drawing out the meaning of something that is not clearly defined, so as to make explicit what is currently left implicit.
+In other words, "to explicate a concept is, roughly, to replace it with a similar but more theoretically useful concept".
 The term explication is used in both analytic philosophy and literary criticism.
-Rudolf Carnap was the first to coin the term in an analytic philosophical approach in his book Logical Foundations of Probability, while the term is supplanted with Gustave Lanson’s idea of Explication de Texte when referring to the analysis and criticism of different forms of literature.
+German philosopher Rudolf Carnap was the first to coin the term in an analytic philosophical approach in his book Logical Foundations of Probability, while the term is supplanted with Gustave Lanson's idea of Explication de Texte when referring to the analysis and criticism of different forms of literature.

 Carnap's notion of explication

 Summary

 In analytic philosophy, the concept of explication was first developed by Rudolf Carnap.
 Explication can be regarded as a scientific process which transforms and replaces "an inexact prescientific concept" (which Carnap calls the explicandum), with a "new exact concept" (which he calls the explicatum).
 A description and explanation of the nature and impact of the new explicit knowledge is usually called an "explication".
 The new explicit knowledge draws on, and is an improvement upon, previous knowledge.